Ratimon/redprint-optimism-contracts-examples/README.md

 │   ├── 202_DeployPloxyAdmin.s.sol
 ```

-I highlight that the developer is able to aggregate all script into single one like in [/script](./script/000_DeployAll.s.sol):
+I highlight that developers are able to abstract and aggregate all scripts into just single one like in [/script](./script/000_DeployAll.s.sol):

 ```ts